minio/docs/source/replication/enable-server-side-multi-site-bucket-replication.rst

   the following replication features:

   - :ref:`Replication of Deletes <minio-replication-behavior-delete>`
-  - :ref:`Replication of existing Objects <minio-replication-behavior-existing-objects>`
+  - :ref:`Replication of Existing Objects <minio-replication-behavior-existing-objects>`

   See :mc-cmd-option:`mc replicate add replicate` for more complete documentation.
 Omit these fields to disable replication of delete operations